 Systems we don't do

-We don't recommend any smart-bulb systems.
+We don't recommend any smart-bulb systems at the moment.
 Firstly, the costs can really add up and you should be able to choose your fixtures based on quality, not be locked in to any one make.

 The bigger problem though, is the wall switch.
 We've all trained ourselves to use wall switches for years - and if you switch a smart bulb off at the wall, it isn't smart anymore, as it isn't getting any power.

 Lighting is critical for daily life, so we need a system that works intuitively.
 Smart bulbs fail the test.

 Systems we don't do, that are still good

 It's not realistic to be trained experts in every system.
 Rako are industry leaders - they've done a great job for years and we're sure they'll be here in the future.
 Some of the smaller, newer companies don't give us that same confidence.
 Because it's your lighting, that really matters!

 However, the lighting control from several reputable companies we don't deal with right now, is of good quality - once properly set up they should keep you happy.